leonzh2k/Visaudio/README.md

 * User freedom

 ### Application Architecture
 The frontend is just vanilla HTML/CSS/JS model-view-controller app hosted on Github Pages.
-The back-end technically consists of 3 servers:
+The back-end technically consists of 5 servers:
 * S1: Node/Express server written by me, hosted on Render
+    * DB operations / API requests needed by the frontend go here first because I want to keep DB and API keys a secret from the client.
+* S2: MongoDB database server hosted on Back4App
+    * All DB operations are performed through the Parse API.
+* S3: Napster API server
+* S4: Server hosting audio files
+    * Origin is different from Napster's API server, so my guess is they're separate servers
-* S2: Node CORS proxy server NOT written by me, I just hosted my own instance (<a href="https://github.com/Rob--W/cors-anywhere" target="_blank">source code</a>)
+* S5: Node CORS proxy server NOT written by me, I just hosted my own instance (<a href="https://github.com/Rob--W/cors-anywhere" target="_blank">source code</a>)
-    * I need this because Napster's server doesn't provide necessary headers in the response when I request the audio data for visualizations triggering CORS errors.
+    * I need this because the audio file server doesn't provide necessary headers in the response when I request the audio data (for visualizations), which triggers CORS errors.
 The proxy makes the request on behalf of my frontend, adds the necessary headers to the response, and sends it back, all good.

-* S3: MongoDB database hosted on Back4App
+In the end several flows can be identified:
+* For database interactions: Frontend -> S1 -> S2
+* For Napster API interactions: Frontend -> S1 -> S3
+* For audio data requests: Frontend -> S5 -> S4
+    * I don't need to go through Napster's API in this case because I have the URL of the file at this point (which was obtained through Napster's API at some earlier time)
 ### Technologies / APIs
 * HTML/CSS
 * Vanilla Javascript
 * p5.js
 * Napster API
+* Back4App database / Parse API
 * Node.js
 * Express.js
-* Back4App database solution

 ### Features
 * Create visualizations in the visualization builder